Maatrika-P/Neuroadaptive-Recommender-System-OpenBCI-Learning-Analytics/README.md

 This project is an example layout for building a neuroadaptive recommender system for personalized learning experiences using OpenBCI and learning analytics.

-**Note: This README serves as an example layout and should be customized to fit your specific project.**

 ## Block Diagram